 How do you treat heel pain?

-As always, prevention is the best cure.
-Maintain a healthy weight to minimise the stress you place on your feet and wear supportive shoes (or, introduce support insoles to bring in the cushioning, shock absorption and arch support that your feet need).
+As we’re always saying, prevention is better than a cure.
+So if you’re reading this as a cautionary tale, our top tips to avoiding plantar fasciitis include maintaining a healthy weight – this will minimise the stress you place on your feet – and wearing supportive shoes (or adding support insoles to provide the cushioning, shock absorption and arch support that your feet need – such as our Support Insoles).

 Ease tired feet with orthotic insoles

-Supportive footwear – such as running shoes with a stiff heel counter and mid-sole support – are definitely recommended.
-However, if the problem is chronic, sports podiatrists recommend orthotics to help support your feet.
-Orthidic insoles help by cushioning your steps and reducing the impact your inflamed tissue feels.
+Supportive footwear – such as running shoes with a stiff heel counter and mid-sole support – are the first solution we recommended our clients.
+However, if the problem is chronic, we (sports podiatrists) will recommend adding orthotics to help support your feet.
+Orthotic insoles help to cushion your step, reducing the impact your inflamed tissue feels.

-Common, inexpensive, and non-invasive: using orthotic insoles is very effective.
-Use orthotic to correct poor foot biomechanics and you can reduce the likelihood of plantar fasciitis being chronic.
+Using orthotic insoles is very effective – added to that it’s non-invasive, inexpensive and takes a few seconds to set up!
+If your symptoms are mild by adding orthotic insoles to correct poor foot biomechanics you can effectively reduce the likelihood of plantar fasciitis being chronic.

-That’s not to say you should stop exercising.
-Focus on exercise that is less strenuous on your heel and opt for low-impact activities such as swimming to keep active.
+We’re not suggesting you should stop exercising – rather focus on exercise that is less strenuous on your heel and opt for low-impact activities such as swimming and yoga to keep active while you’re having a break.

 Keep your foot compressed